 I am patient, laid back, humorous, and can establish a rapport with people of any age.
 I prepare diligently for each session that I teach and make certain my student understands the material.
 Each session must be rewarding to both student and teacher.

-Medical College of Wisconsin (Marquette College of Medicine) - PhD, Medicine
+Graduate Degree: Medical College of Wisconsin (Marquette College of Medicine) - PHD, Medicine

 What is your teaching philosophy?